Historical Apoplexy · State Legislative Adaptations · Vermont

 General Fund, and may direct revenues from designated tax

-sources, to implement Divisions I, II, and III of this Act.
+sources, to implement this Act.

 years beginning with the fiscal year following enactment: